Cris Reisert

 Cris Reisert (born c.
 1986) is an American college football coach.
-He is the head football coach of Gardner–Webb University, a position he has held since 2024.
+He is the offensive coordinator at the University of Toledo.
+Previously, he was the head football coach of Gardner–Webb University, a position he held from 2024 through 2025.
 He was the head football coach for Tiffin University from 2019 through 2023.
 He also coached for Ohio Dominican, Ball State, and Elon.
 He played college football for Ohio Dominican as a quarterback.